Veterans Strong open house showcases resources

 VSCC can be reached at (860) 584-6258 or info@vetstronginc.org.

-More information can be found at their website, vetstronging.org or on Facebook, Instagram, or Twitter, including upcoming events, contacts, and donations.
+More information can be found at their website, www.vetstronging.org or on Facebook, Instagram, or Twitter, including upcoming events, contacts, and donations.
 VSCC is a 501(C)(3) non-profit organization.

 To comment on this story or to contact staff writer Jamila Young, email her at JYoung@BristolObserver.com.